shubh13-hub/shubh_TravelTracker_2/README.md

 # shubh_TravelTracker_2
 🌍 Family Tracker

-This Project is the Advanced version of my initial Travel Tracker Project which shows rendered visited Countries of a single user.The Advance version allows families to collaboratively track their global adventures.
+This Project is the Advanced version of my initial Travel Tracker Project which rendered visited Countries of a single user.The Advance version allows families to collaboratively track their global adventures.

 Family Tracker is a web-based application that allows families to collaboratively track their global adventures.
 Each family member can be added to the map, assigned a unique color, and have their visited countries shaded accordingly—making it easy to visualize travel histories and shared experiences.